kite03/AutoRoyale/README.md

 Yeah, you can.
 Using this bot breaks the [terms of service.](https://supercell.com/en/terms-of-service/) I am not responsible if you get banned for using this bot.

+(None of us have been banned yet though)

+## 📱 Can I use this on my phone?

+No.

 ## How can I contribute?
 This project is fully open-source and therefore all help is both appreciated and welcome!